This is a make-ahead prep meal for busy work nights. The Instant pot is the perfect application because it can do so many different tasks for you!

 Start with one decent sized chuck roast, 12 oz beer (American Lager works well as does a dark beer), 1 tablespoon onion powder, 1 tablespoon garlic powder, 1 teaspoon black pepper, and 2 tablespoons bullion powder.
 Beer!!
 We prefer the High Life in this household, but a nice Leinenkugel’s Creamy Dark works well too!

-Dump in the beer and add the spices on top.
+Dump in the beer and add the spices and Beef Bullion on top.
+I like to use Watkins Beef base (affiliate link) due to the superior flavor.
 You can mix them in with the beer, but I have this idea that leaving the spices on top help the flavor get into the meat.
 Not sure if it’s true or not, but it’s delicious so I’m not changing anything.

 And here you can pause if you like.
 This one, I left in the fridge for 2 days until Monday (Monday nights are always so hectic).